dragonitaq/charade/README.md

 This is a web app game for charades party game.
 It is built using MERN stack technologies.

-This is for portfolio purpose.
-Thus, I will not implement users feature because for that I need time to maintain users' categories cleanliness for family friendliness.
+This is for my portfolio & interest purposes.
+Thus, I will not implement the feature for user to sigup/login and create their own custom categories.
+Reason is that feature requires time to maintain custom categories content cleanliness for family friendliness.

-I will create language and categories all by myself for the moment.
+I will create & update categories content all by myself for the moment.